rafaelclaycon/medo-delirio-api/README.md

 That's it.

-## 📢 Known glaring shortcoming 💥
+## 🚧 📢 Known glaring shortcoming 💥 🚧

 This project does not use random access tokens or any other client-server communication security measure.
-This is a small project coded by just me (a mostly front-end person).
-If you want to help make this better, you're more than welcome to do so by opening a pull request (let's see some code)!
+This is a small project coded by just me (a mostly front-end person) and no personal life-threatening information is sent back and forth.

+That said, if you want to help make this better, you're more than welcome to do so by opening a pull request (let's see some code!).

 ## About this repo